Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation

-Each exercise is characterized by multiple evaluation criteria that are either met or unmet, and an evaluation process that assigns a label based on the set of unfulfilled or fulfilled criteria (see Figure \ref{fig:labeling_process_ds}).
-Each evaluation criterion can be mapped to an evaluation parameter calculated from metrics derived from the musculoskeletal simulation, such as joint angles, segment positions, or relative distances between anatomical points.
+Each exercise is described by a set of criteria that are either met or unmet, together with a rule that assigns a label from the fulfilled and unfulfilled criteria (see Figure~\ref{fig:labeling_process_ds}).
+Each criterion maps to a parameter computed from the musculoskeletal simulation, such as joint angles, segment positions, or distances between anatomical points.

-During development, we identified challenges translating certain evaluation criteria unambiguously into specific thresholds for derived kinematic parameters.
-For instance, the criterion “hands above feet” used in the DS assessment lacks clarity regarding the exact anatomical reference points and acceptable deviations, leading to subjective interpretations.
-To resolve this ambiguity and achieve consistent labeling between real and augmented data, we developed a threshold optimization procedure based on the available real data and the original physiotherapist-assigned labels to achieve consistency between the already labeled dataset and the automatic labeling process.
+During development, we found that certain evaluation criteria could not be translated unambiguously into fixed thresholds on the derived kinematic parameters.
+The DS criterion ``hands above feet'', for example, leaves the exact anatomical reference points and acceptable deviations open, which invites subjective interpretation.
+To obtain consistent labels for real and augmented data, we therefore optimize these thresholds against the available real data and their original physiotherapist-assigned labels.